 For four for 4:04 is too many.”

-🎹 Art Song With Focus.
-Compose an art song that uses Paul Blackburn’s “The Hour”as its text (click image to enlarge).
+?
+Art Song With Focus.
+Compose an art song that uses the tongue twister A Two-Toed Tree Toad (below).
 Compose the melody completely from start to end “in-your-head” without referring to an instrument, writing it down by hand on staff paper.
 Then create a piano accompaniment for the melody that uses no more than one single textural approach, editing the melody and adapting it freely as you accompany it.
 Do this entirely in one sitting — don’t leave the piano until your work is complete.
 You may typeset the music later.

 Additional challenge: the next day, compose an art song that strongly contrasts with this one, using the same poem and following the same instructions.